charlesnicholson/nanocobs/README.md

   // look to result for details (bad args, no sentinels, long non-zero run, etc) }
 ```

-### Decoding
+### Decoding In-Place

-You are responsible for accumulating data until you encounter a frame delimiter byte of `0x00`.
-Once you've got that, call `cobs_decode` on that region of a buffer to do an in-place decoding.
-The zeroth and final bytes of your payload will be replaced with the `COBS_SENTINEL_VALUE` bytes that, were you _encoding_, you would have had to place there anyway.
+Accumulate data from your source until you encounter a COBS frame delimiter byte of `0x00`.
+Once you've got that, call `cobs_decode_inplace` on that region of a buffer to do an in-place decoding.
+The zeroth and zero bytes of your payload will be replaced with the `COBS_SENTINEL_VALUE` bytes that, were you _encoding_ in-place, you would have had to place there anyway.

 ```
 char buf[64];